swissbib/metadataNationalLicencesDocumentation/pages/output/03cauthentication-requirements-registration-service.md

 **Option 1 : Temporary access**

 1. allow user to activate its temporary access valid 14 days.
 This can only be requested once.
-To be able to request this, the user needs to have a verified **swiss** (number begins with +41 79, 78, 77, ???) mobile phone number in its Swiss edu-ID account.
+To be able to request this, the user needs to have a verified **swiss** (number begins with +41 79, 78, 77, ???) mobile phone number in its Swiss edu-ID account (attribute `mobile`).

 **Option 2 : Permanent access**